 “Galveston, oh Galveston.
 I can hear your sea winds blowing…” as the words of Glen Campbell’s song goes… “on the beach where we used to roam.”

-Galveston is part Southern, part Texas blooming with towering oleanders of every color and has more history and stories than cities 20 times its size.
+Galveston is part Southern, part Texas blooming with towering oleanders of every color.
+It has more history and stories than cities 20 times its size.
 Part of the charm of Galveston is that it is so much a town in its own right, and it always has been.
 Even today, many residents refer to the city as “The Republic of Galveston Island” because it is so unlike the rest of Texas.

-How can you resist the charm of this 32 mile island (only 2 miles wide at its widest) whose first known European settler was a pirate?
+How can you resist the charm of this 32-mile island (only 2 miles wide at its widest) whose first known European settler was a pirate?
 The cultured and debonair pirate Jean Lafitte established the colony of Campeche on Galveston Island in 1817, numbering about 1,000 people at its peak.
 Lafitte was eventually forced to leave by the US Navy who didn’t appreciate his pirateering.
 As he was forced off the island, Lafitte burned his town behind him and literally sailed into history.
 No one knows what happened to him and if interested in learning more look into joining the Lafitte society.
 Many theories abound, including settling in Alton, IL and continuing his dynasty.
-Personally I think a storm overtook him and sank his ship somewhere off the Yucutan Peninsula.
+Personally, I think a storm overtook him and sank his ship somewhere off the Yucatan Peninsula.

-However, Galveston, as we know it, was officially founded by Michel Menard and Samuel May Williams, among others in the 1830’s.
+However, Galveston, as we know it, was officially founded by Michel Menard and Samuel May Williams, among others in the 1830s.
 The homes of these early island pioneers are still standing and tours are offered.

 Everything is bigger in Texas and in the nineteenth century, everything in Texas was done first in Galveston.
 Incorporated in 1839, Galveston quickly became the most active port west of New Orleans and the largest city in the state.
-This exciting and sophisticated city built the state’s first post office, first opera house, first hospital, first golf course, first country club…the list goes on and on.
+This exciting and sophisticated city built the state’s first post office, first opera house, first hospital, first golf course, first country club.
+The list goes on and on.

 But everything changed on September 8, 1900.
 Back then hurricanes had no names but this one was so bad it was dubbed “The Great Storm.”
 Most estimates put the deaths at 6,000 and some say there were another 6,000 people who went missing.
 Over 1/3rd of the city’s population was wiped out by that tragedy.
 The problem was the next spring, 1901 the first gusher came in at Spindletop, not far from the island.
 But since the city was so devastated from the hurricane, the money went to Houston, since people deemed that area safer in hurricanes.
 Consequently, Galveston never again attained the glory it had before the hurricane.

 Although devastated, the citizens were strong and rallied.
-They built a 16 foot seawall.
+They built a 16-foot seawall.
 It took 60 years to complete all 10.4 miles of it.
 Then the remaining structures were jacked up and sand pumped in raising the island 6-8 feet.
 But it was definitely worth the effort.
 In 1915 another hurricane with the same intensity as the Great Storm hit.
 90% of the structures outside the seawall were destroyed but only 8 people died (and another 300 not behind the seawall).